Home Renovations & Extensions

 - swimming pools or cottages.

 Make sure that the renovation or addition really adds value.
 Just because you like a feature does not necessarily add value.
-The value may actually be reduced; think of a garish paint job.
+As a result, the value may actually be reduced; think of a garish paint job.

 An “income generating”, e.g. rental space, often increases value.

 Make sure that the quality of the workmanship is of the top order.
 A badly finished renovation, poor paint job or ill-fitting units will put off any prospective buyer.
-Home inspectors can inspect your renovations and give you a comprehensive report.
+In addition, interim reports by a home inspector can ensure the quality of your renovations and extensions are up to standard.

 Do not cut corners.
 Ensure that only skilled craftsmen work on your property!